Spark Change: Sustainability Seed Grants

 Grants are provided for projects that may address a wide range of climate- and sustainability-related topics that impact our campus, such as better integrating sustainability in the academic curriculum, waste reduction and diversion, renewable energy and energy conservation, building standards, environmental justice, efficient technology, promotion of new sustainable practices, sustainable procurement, and sustainable food sourcing.
 For the first round of funding, preference will be given to projects that help improve our sustainability performance in one or more areas as measured by the Sustainability Tracking, Assessment, and Rating System (STARS).

-This grant program itself is a pilot program for Spring 2026.
+Grant funding is currently available for Summer and Fall 2026.
 Any member of the campus community may apply for a grant.
 Employees must have permission from supervisors to allocate staff time towards a grant funded project.

 More Information